randaldong/LostGem/Notes.md

     - before state-2 ends, if not click again, exit
     - before state-2 ends, if click again, interrupt state-2, enter into state-3
 - can be implemented with trigger
+- when to apply attack?
+  - choose a specific frame, use Polygon Collider 2D (trigger) to draw the attack area, only activate the trigger on this frame (in animation)
+  - when target falls into this area (trigger), apply damage